 Incas were people skilled in plant cultivation, and when traveling in the valley, you can notice agriculture terraces which, for us, are nice to look at, but local people still use them to grow crops.

-Sacred Valley is easily accessible for visitors.
+Sacred Valley is easily accessible to visitors.
 You can use either public transport or sign up for one or multiple day tours in Cusco.